MichalPysik/FLP_Projects/Proj1/doc/readme.md

 Everything was implemented and simulated annealing had been chosen as the optimized algorithm.

-I do not guarantee reliable performance of the optimized algorithm because of the arbirary choice of hyperparameters (alpha, maxIters, ...) in the Main module, but I am fully responsible for the correctness of the algorithm's implementation.
+I do not guarantee reliable performance of the optimized algorithm because of the arbirary choice of hyperparameters (alpha, initTemp, maxIters) in the Main module, but I am fully responsible for the correctness of the algorithm's implementation.
+This implementation of simulated annealing returns the first solution it finds, that satisfies the constraints.

 As the cooling schedule, exponential multiplicative cooling was used: T_k = T_0 * alpha^k, where T_0 is the initial temperature, alpha is the cooling rate and k is the current iteration number.